The City of Mantua Refuge

 Three articles, from September 2 (official opening day) to September 4, 1984

-A celebration on Mount Rosa
+A party on Monte Rosa

-GRESSONEY – Today the Città di Mantova Refuge on the Garstelet glacier in the Monte Rosa range, at an altitude of 3457 meters, will be officially opened.
+GRESSONEY — Today marks the official inauguration of the Città di Mantova mountain hut on the Garstelet glacier in the Monte Rosa massif, at an altitude of 3,457 meters.
 To mark the occasion, the Gressoney mountain guides, who own the building, have organized a series of events on the wide esplanade that stands near the hut.
 The families of the four mountaineers from Mantua who died in May 1978 during a mountaineering excursion on Mount Rosa and to whom the new hut was dedicated will be present.
 It was precisely to reward the search efforts of the Gresson guides, who were engaged for over a week in recovering the bodies of the unfortunate mountaineers, that the relatives of the four young victims (Giorgio Pagnozzi, Sergio Donati, Vincenzo Zanotti, Ugo Scalari) as a sign of gratitude, put 20 million at the disposal of the rescuers, to begin 1 construction work on the refuge.
-The Aosta Valley region, the Italian Alpine Club and the municipalities of Gressoney-St-Jean, La Trinité and Mantua also contributed to the completion of the work, which cost 400 million.
+The Region of Valle d’Aosta, the Italian Alpine Club, and the municipalities of Gressoney-St-Jean, La Trinité, and Mantua also contributed to the completion of the project, which cost €400 million.
 The “Mantua Refuge,” which is run by two young men from Pont-St-Martin who are mountain enthusiasts, Sandro Juglalr and Roberto Ganis, has already been opened to the public in early July and offers about 80 beds plus restaurant services.
-A helicopter will be available today at 8 a.m. on the Stafal esplanade to ascend to the hut, while for those who wish to ascend on foot, the rendezvous is at 6:30 a.m. at Gabiet.
+Today at 8 a.m., a helicopter will be available at the Stafal square to take people up to the refuge, while those who wish to walk up should meet at 6.30 a.m. at Gabiet.
 The Gressoney guides will have among their guests, in addition to regional and municipal administrators, Agriculture Minister Pandolfi and probably Ministers La Malfa and Reviglio.
 Bishop Ovidio Lari of Aosta will celebrate Mass while the Pont-St-Martln marching band will cheer 11 afternoon.

 w. b.